My Two Cents. (Probably Worth a Little More).

 Here's what separates Marc from the field:

-25 years in construction and environmental consulting.
+25 years in civil construction and environmental consulting.
 This isn't a weekend hobby.
 Before he was helping clients buy and sell, Marc was assessing structures, evaluating land, and navigating the kind of technical complexity that most real estate agents wouldn't recognize as a problem until it became your problem.

 A contractor's eye on every property.
 Marc evaluates what's behind the listing — the foundation integrity of the shop building, the drainage plan implications, the state of the well, the history of what might have been stored in that equipment shed for the last four decades.
 These are the details that protect buyers and position sellers accurately.